What to do When an Excel file is Corrupted?

 |Tip!
-Try an alternative solution, i.e. Stellar Repair for Excel software to repair and recover corrupt Excel files (.xlsx or .xls) when the ‘Open and Repair’ method won’t work.|
+Try an alternative solution, i.e. Stellar Repair for Excel software to repair and recover corrupt Excel files (.xlsx or .xls) when the ‘Open and Repair’ method won’t work.

 Workaround 2: Restore an Excel File with a Shadow Copy

-If you’re a Windows 7 or Vista user, you can try restoring the corrupted spreadsheet by using a shadow copy (or previous version).
-Shadow copy is basically a snapshot (backup copies) of computer files or volumes.
+If you’re a Windows 7 or Vista user, you can try restoring the corrupted spreadsheet by using a shadow copy (or a previous version).
+Shadow copy is basically a snapshot (backup copy) of computer files or volumes.
 The snapshot may contain an older version of your Excel file that has become damaged now.
 To find out, do the following:

 - Choose Properties.